Bewinxed/CleanSlate/README.md

-# X Post Cleaner
+# CleanSlate

 A tool to automatically scan and remove problematic posts from your X (formerly Twitter) archive using a local multimodal LLM.

 ## Overview

-X Post Cleaner is designed to help you clean your X account history by automatically analyzing and removing potentially problematic posts.
+CleanSlate is designed to help you clean your X account history by automatically analyzing and removing potentially problematic posts.
 It uses a multimodal LLM (Large Language Model) to analyze both text and images in your posts, including context from replies and quoted tweets, to identify content that might be inappropriate for professional settings.

 ## Features